gevgeny/SubTranslator/readme.md

 # Subtitle Translator

-Chrome Extension for fast word translation in subtitles to any language.
+Chrome Extension for fast subtitles translation on Netflix to any language.

 - Show tooltip with dictionary